audioxide/data/data/posts/20191016-reviews-lightning-bolt-sonic-citadel.md

   Citadel sticks around for too long on the same idea for the effect to carry over here.
 week: 212
+blurb: Sonic Citadel leans into the grubby, raw, jam-like nature of the duo's live performances, records it, and calls it a day.
+It's like a whirring motorcycle.
 ---
 author: André
 review: >-